Loknath27/OS-Lab/EXP-1b/readme.md

 return 0;
 }
 ```
+### Interpretion of Program:
+1. The program takes an optimal command-line argument: the path to the directory to list.
+2. If no argument is provided, it defaults to the current working directory (.).
+3. It opens the specified directory using opendir.
+4. If the directory cannot be opened, it prints an error using perror.
+5. It reads the directory entries using readdir and prints the names of the files and directories, executing hidden files.
+6. Finally, it closes the directory using closedir

 ### Output of the code for ls
 ![ Program output in console](ls.png)

 > ### Simulate Grep command
 ```c
 #include <stdio.h>